root-project/root/README/ReleaseNotes/v606/index.md

 Added mechanisms to stop the dictionary generation while parsing the XML and while selecting in presence of duplicates.

+Fix ROOT-7760: fully allow the usage of the dylib extension on OSx.

 ### Thread safety and thread awareness

 We added the function `TMethodCall::GetCallFunc` to allow direct access to the function wrapper.